The Fast Lady: Plot

 Unwilling to give up, and determined to prove his love for Claire, Murdoch bets her father that he can drive the car.
 An experienced racing driver, Chingford is convinced that Murdoch has no hope of achieving this — and bets him that he cannot.
 Murdoch takes Chingford for a drive in the Bentley and loses the bet.
 But the tables are turned when Chingford loses Murdoch's counter-bet that Chingford cannot drive back home in less than 30 minutes.
 He then reluctantly allows Claire to go out with Murdoch in the car.

 The day comes for Murdoch's driving test.
-Freddie has set him up with a 'bent' examiner, but Murdoch draws the 'wrong' examiner.
-As the test comes to an end (and the examiner is almost certainly going to fail Murdoch), the car is commandeered by police to chase a Jaguar car driven by escaping bank robbers.
-The high speed chase takes them through town and country, across a golf course (leaving in its wake, a trail of disasters) and eventually the robbers are caught.
-The now furious examiner says that Murdoch not only fails but is "banned for life", but Chingford pooh-poohs this.
+Freddie has set him up with a 'bent' examiner, but Murdoch draws the 'wrong' examiner, Bodley.
+As the test comes to an end (and Bodley is almost certainly going to fail Murdoch), the car is commandeered by police to chase a Jaguar car driven by escaping bank robbers.
+The high speed chase takes them through town and country, across a golf course (leaving in its wake a trail of disasters) and eventually the robbers are caught.
+The now furious Bodley says that Murdoch not only fails but is "banned for life", but Chingford pooh-poohs this.
 Rather, he so admires Murdoch's driving skill that he will allow the couple to get engaged.

-The film features cameos and performances by many well-known comedy and character actors, including Dick Emery as a car salesman, Clive Dunn, Gerald Campion, Frankie Howerd, Bernard Cribbins, Bill Fraser, 'Monsewer' Eddie Gray and Fred Emney.
-A racing sequence also features brief appearances by drivers John Surtees and Graham Hill, along with Raymond Baxter and celebrated automotive journalist John Bolster.

-The Car

-The Fast Lady is a 1927 Bentley 4.5-litre Red Label Speed model with Vanden Plas short chassis fabric body, registration number TU5987.
-It was sold by a specialist dealer in 2010.